-If you’re a frequent commuter even during snowbound conditions, it pays to have a winter survival kit in your car.
-When making your kit, you’ll need items to prepare you for two scenarios: One set for freeing your vehicle, and the second is a contingency kit should you be unable to get back on the road.
+If you’re a frequent driver and can’t avoid snowbound conditions, it’s important that you have a winter survival kit in your car.
+When building your kit, you’ll need items to prepare you for two scenarios: One set for getting your vehicle back on the road, and the second is a contingency kit should you be unable to start moving again on your own.

 Here is a list of ten of the most important items to have as part of your winter survival kit.